Ninjaneer87/andrejground-blog/src/content/blog/sliding-box-over-the-active-item.md

 #### 4.e The hook is ready

-Our hook returns an object with `allElementsRef` and `boxSizeAndPosition`, and now it looks like this
+Our hook returns an object with `listItemsRef` and `boxSizeAndPosition`, and now it looks like this

 ```ts
 /* useSlidingBox.ts */